-Another excellent cat for apartment living is the sphynx, which usually range in weight between just six and twelve pounds when full-grown.
-Sphynxes are very unique because instead of being covered in fur, they have a very fine down coating that actually makes them appear hairless.
+Another excellent cat for apartment living is the sphynx, which usually ranges in weight between just six and twelve pounds when full-grown.
+Sphynxes are very unique because instead of being covered in fur, they have a very fine down coating that makes them appear hairless.
 This makes them a great choice for those who want the companionship of a cat without the shedding that comes along with it!

 Looking for a petite cat with an oversized personality?
 The Siamese is known for having a playful, “doglike” personality, making it a popular choice for apartment living.
 Plus, these kitties tend to be on the smaller side, weighing in at around 10 pounds.

-A Siamese may be the right cat for you if you spend a fair amount of time at home and are able to give your feline companion the attention he or she will likely demand.
+A Siamese may be the right cat for you if you spend a fair amount of time at home and can give your feline companion the attention he or she will likely demand.

 Why Are Some Cats Smaller Than Others?

 While these are a few of the notoriously smaller types of cat, keep in mind that cats can vary greatly in size based on their genetics, lifestyle, and diet.
 And of course, a cat of any kind can be born a “runt” and will be more likely to remain on the petite side even as an adult.

 When looking at adoptable cats, consider asking a shelter/rescue worker to specifically show you some of their smaller kitties.
 You might end up coming home with a tiny tabby or a compact calico!